nelhage/blog.nelhage.com/source/_posts/2016-03-06-design-for-testability.markdown

 better-factored system than we would have, otherwise.

-Furthermore, by approaching these properties indirectly -- through the lense of testing -- instead of directly, we make them more concrete.
-It's easy to debate indefinitely what the right modules, interfaces and structures are for a software system; By approaching them with the concrete frame of "What makes it easy to adequately test this code?", we can provide a frame that makes it easier to evaluate our decisions and know when we've done enough.
+Furthermore, by approaching these properties indirectly -- through the lense of testing -- we make them more concrete.
+It's easy to debate indefinitely what the right modules, interfaces and structures are for a software system; But faced with the concrete frame of "What makes it easy to adequately test this code?", it's easier to evaluate our choices and to decide when we've gone far enough.

 # Conclusion